 Whether you are pushing, pulling, or lifting something, your shoulder muscles come into play.
 They are also a key factor in aesthetics – broad shoulders make you look strong and confident and can even make you look slim and trim.
 The shoulders are made up of 8 very important muscles that form the outer shape of both the shoulder and underarm.
-The proper functioning of these muscles is essential to help in a wide variety of movements.
+Our shoulder doctors in Oakland see to the proper functioning of these muscles as essential to help in a wide variety of movements.

 Bay Area & Oakland

 Shoulder surgery at Bay Area Orthopaedic & Sports Specialists